 What is the Impact Evaluation Standard (IES)?

-The IES is a standard set of rules which enables organisations to bring consistency and additional rigour to their reporting of Social Value for individual projects or their entire organisation, encompassing local economic benefit, sustainability and community benefit aspects.
+The Impact Evaluation Standard is a standard set of rules which enables organisations to bring consistency and additional rigour to their reporting of social value for individual projects or their entire organisation, encompassing local economic benefit, sustainability and community benefit aspects.

 The framework can assist organisations in the completion of an indicative Social Return on Investment alongside a forecast Socioeconomic Cost-Benefit Analysis by:

-An overview of the Metrics and Proxy Values included in the IES is provided below.
+An overview of the metrics and proxy values included in the Impact Evaluation Standard is provided below.

-The 2023 version of the standard consists of a series of 119 ‘Metrics’ – measures of the Social Value outcomes intended e.g. the number of employment opportunities created, or reduction in CO2 emissions.
+The 2023 version of the Impact Evaluation Standard consists of a series of 121 metrics – measures of the social value outcomes intended e.g. the number of employment opportunities created, or reduction in CO2 emissions.

-These metrics are all aligned to the UK Government’s Social Value Model from PPN06/20 and each fall within one of 5 broad Themes:
+These metrics are all aligned to the UK government’s Social Value Model guidance for PPN06/20 and each fall within one of 5 broad themes:

-The metrics directly correlate to the 52 Reporting Metrics stipulated in the Social Value Model, but also extend these to give additional depth to the frameworks by adding other aspects noted in the Social Value Model Documentation and/or other commonly used metrics in Social Value reporting.
+The metrics directly correlate to the 52 Reporting Metrics stipulated in the Social Value Model, but also extend these to give additional depth by adding other aspects noted in the Social Value Model documentation and/or other commonly used metrics in social value reporting.

-Many Social Value calculators include Proxy Values – there is no single definitive source of these values.
-The Proxy Values in IES are UK-specific and have been derived by the IES Steering Committee and Working Groups using industry best practice and are drawn from different sources and studies.
-For instance:
+Many social value calculators include proxy values – there is no single definitive source of these values.
+The proxy values in the Impact Evaluation Standard are UK-specific and have been derived by the Impact Evaluation Standard steering committee and working groups in line with HM Treasury Green Book Guidance and are drawn from different sources and studies.

 Evolution & Contribution

-The IES is updated at least on an annual basis, with each edition taking account of relevant emerging industry best practice.
+The Impact Evaluation Standard is updated at least on an annual basis, with each edition taking account of relevant emerging industry best practice.
 Each annual release is supported by guidance documentation on its application.

-Contribution to the IES from experienced Social Value practitioners from a range of backgrounds including industry, consultancy, academia and public sector is welcomed to ensure a well rounded and rigorous approach.
-Contact us to discuss joining one of our Working Groups to contribute to the evolution of the framework.
+Contribution to the Impact Evaluation Standard from experienced social value practitioners from a range of backgrounds including industry, consultancy, academia and public sector is welcomed to ensure a well rounded and rigorous approach.
+Contact us to discuss joining one of our working groups to contribute to the evolution of the framework.